 Smart buildings in science fiction are so smart they can predict your every need.
-They have personalities and can turn against its occupants or even become overprotective and lock you in or override your commands.
-In 2018, buildings will become increasingly intelligent, but not that “smart.”
+They develop personalities of their own; they can turn against those who occupy the building or even become overprotective and lock you inside.
+In reality, smart buildings will become increasingly intelligent, but they'll never become that “smart.”
+Right?

 The number of smart buildings will increase while getting smarter, measured by how much their technologies improve experiences and outcomes.
-Experts predict there will be upward of 22.5 billion devices connected to the internet of things (IoT) in 2021.
+Experts say that in 2022, more than 46 billion devices will be connected to the internet of things (IoT).
 It’s becoming increasingly important to connect and integrate these devices in the most secure and useful ways possible, especially in the spaces you do business.

 A Broad Definition of Smart